Code-Institute-Submissions/Albastraoz-anropa/README.md

 Before I decided to accept this project I already created a logo and business card for the client.
 This gave me the advantage of that I already knew the colors and layout to use in the website.

+To get admin access to the website use the following login:
+email: admin@anropa.com
+password: anropaadmin

 Hosted on [Heroku](https://anropa-developmentsite.herokuapp.com/)
 Repository on [GitHub](https://github.com/Albastraoz/anropa)